36th Infantry Division (United States): Unit Deployment on Behalf of Operation Spartan Shield

 Throughout the other events of 2020, over 700 servicemembers of the 36th Infantry Division were Federally Activated and deployed to the United States Central Command for Task Force Spartan, Operation Spartan Shield in September 2020.
 Activated Soldiers serve in Kuwait, Saudi Arabia, and Jordan.
 The deployment coincided with Kuwait's 30th Liberation Day, tasking the 36th Infantry Division with maintaining and continuing the United States' partnership and allied strength with Kuwait, culminating in a self-described complex live-fire exercise.

 Insignia & Song

 An insignia consisting of an olive drab "T" on a light blue flint arrowhead was adopted by the 36th Division in 1918.
 Light blue is the infantry branch color.
 The flint arrowhead represents the State of Oklahoma (once the Indian Territory) and the "T", Texas and commonly called the "T-Patch."

 The song of the 36th Infantry Division is "The Eyes of World are on you 36th."
 Partial lyrics are as follow:

-Current structure
+Organization

-36th Infantry Division exercises training and readiness oversight of a division headquarters and headquarters battalion, and eight brigade-size formations from the states of Texas, New Mexico and Tennessee.
+As of May 2023 the 36th Infantry Division exercises training and readiness oversight of a division headquarters and headquarters battalion, and eleven brigade-size formations from the states of Texas, New Mexico, Mississippi, Washington, and Tennessee.
+These Formations include Two Texas Army National Guard Infantry Brigade Combat Teams (the 56th and 72nd Infantry Brigade Combat Teams), a Washington Army National Guard Stryker Brigade Combat Team (the 81st Stryker Brigade Combat Team), a Mississippi Army National Guard Armored Brigade Combat Team (the 155th Armored Brigade Combat Team), a Tennessee Army National Guard Armored Cavalry Regiment (the 278th Armored Cavalry Regiment), The 36th Infantry Division Artillery, The 36th Combat Aviation Brigade, The 36th Sustainment Brigade, a Maneuver Enhancement Brigade, an Engineer Brigade, and an additional Sustainment Brigade.
+In addition, the 36th infantry division formally contained The 256th infantry brigade combat team from the Louisiana Army National Guard.